mvneema/mvneema/README.md

   </a>

 ## More About Me:

 I follow the #bookaweek challenge and have a challenge to read 52 books in a year.
-I love particing Yoga and believe everyone should try Yoga atleast once in life.
+I love particing "Yoga" and believe everyone should try Yoga atleast once in their life.

 [![Neema's github stats](https://github-readme-stats.vercel.app/api?username=mvneema&theme=blue-green)](https://github.com/anuraghazra/github-readme-stats)